iamfydel/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20. Without C, you would live in hiago > Create a script that removes all letters c and C from input.

+21. esreveR > Write a script that reverse its input.